Sheffield City Centre: Buses

 Sheffield city centre is home to Sheffield Interchange.
 In recent years, it has lost importance as the South Yorkshire Passenger Transport Executive have constructed several ‘mini-interchanges’ around the city centre, to accommodate shopping and other activities for areas which are served poorly by Sheffield Interchange.
 However, many services depart from/arrive here and it is within a short walking distance of Sheffield station.
 The FreeBee, a zero fare city centre bus service, was scrapped in 2014.

 Road

+The city centre is encircled by the Inner Ring Road, which connects to the Sheffield Parkway at Park Square and on to the M1 motorway.
+This has been enlarged several times, with the most recent extension opening in 2007.

 In a bid to improve the city centre's environment, several major thoroughfares which were once open to the public have been pedestrianised in recent decades; as a consequence, there are fewer options for car drivers in the city centre.
-The city centre is encircled by the Inner Ring Road, which connects to the Sheffield Parkway at Park Square and on to the M1 motorway.

 Leisure and Business

 Fargate

 Fargate is a major pedestrianised street in the heart of the city with its southern end lying outside the town hall.
 Also located at this point was the Wheel of Sheffield which, during 2009 and 2010, was a landmark on the Sheffield skyline.
 Several well-known High Street stores have a presence in this area or the connecting areas of Orchard Square or Commercial Street.